 So how can you get involved?

 The First Lady is asking social media users to spread the message by posting photos on Instagram and Twitter, along with a message of what they learned in school and the hashtag #62milliongirls.
-Here's her contribution:
+Her contribution was a black-and-white selfie inside the White House.
+Mindy Kaling tweeted a picture of herself as a child, and so did Kerry Washington.

 So, let's see it.
 Break out those throwback pics and show some support for the #62MillionGirls who would love a chance at an education.